kroshu/kuka_drivers/doc/wiki/Home.md

 - `kuka_driver_interfaces`: this package contains the custom message definition necessary for KUKA robots.
 - `kuka_drivers_core`: this package contains core functionalities used by more drivers, including the `control_node`, base classes for nodes with improved parameter handling, enum and constant definitions and a class for managing the controller activation and deactivation at control mode changes.
 Details about these features can be found in the package [documentation](https://github.com/kroshu/kuka_drivers/blob/master/kuka_drivers_core/README.md)
 - `kuka_rsi_simulator`: this package contains a simple simulator of RSI, that implements a UDP server accepting the same xml format as RSI and returning the commanded values as the current state, without any checks.
-- `iiqka_moveit_example`: this package contains basic examples of using moveit with the driver, more information in the [next section](#moveit-integration).
-Additionally it contains a [launch file](https://github.com/kroshu/kuka_drivers/blob/master/examples/iiqka_moveit_example/launch/launch_trajectory_publisher.launch.py) that commands 4 goal positions near the home position cyclically (the points and parameters can be modified in [this](https://github.com/kroshu/kuka_drivers/blob/master/examples/iiqka_moveit_example/config/dummy_publisher.yaml) configuration file).
+- `moveit_examples`: this package contains basic examples of using moveit with the driver, more information in the [next section](#moveit-integration).
+Additionally it contains a [launch file](https://github.com/kroshu/kuka_drivers/blob/master/examples/moveit_examples/launch/launch_trajectory_publisher.launch.py) that commands 4 goal positions near the home position cyclically (the points and parameters can be modified in [this](https://github.com/kroshu/kuka_drivers/blob/master/examples/moveit_examples/config/dummy_publisher.yaml) configuration file).
 This can be used to test moving any robot with the driver, and is the recommended way instead of the `rqt_joint_trajectory_controller`, which commands very jerky trajectories due to batching.

 ## Moveit integration

 The `ros2_control` framework supports Moveit out-of-the-box, as the `joint_trajectory_controller` can interpolate the trajectories planned by it.
-Setting up Moveit is a little more complex, therefore an example package (`iiqka_moveit_example`) is provided to help developers.
+Setting up Moveit is a little more complex, therefore an example package (`moveit_examples`) is provided to help developers.

-The package contains a [launch file](https://github.com/kroshu/kuka_drivers/blob/master/examples/iiqka_moveit_example/launch/moveit_planning_example.launch.py) that starts the iiQKA driver, `rviz`, and the `move_group` server with the required configuration.
+The package contains a [launch file](https://github.com/kroshu/kuka_drivers/blob/master/examples/moveit_examples/launch/moveit_planning_example.launch.py) that starts the iiQKA driver, `rviz`, and the `move_group` server with the required configuration.
 The `robot_manager` lifecycle node should be configured and activated after startup.

 After activation, the Motion Planning plugin can be added (`Add` -> `moveit_ros_visualisation` -> `MotionPlanning`) to plan trajectories from the `rviz` GUI. (`Planning group` in the `Planning` tab should be changed to `manipulator`.)